-The other reason I wanted to design my own is because I prefer these long, skinny notes.
-My kids use folders to carry school papers back and forth and smaller notes, I have learned from experience, tend to get lost or forgotten if you can’t immediately see them.
-But it’s hard to miss a tall note like this one.
+I designed these notes a few years ago and I still use them.
+The graphics are not too embarrassing for my high school sophomore, and the skinny, vertical orientation means that they don’t get lost in binders or homework folders.
+(My kids use folders to carry school papers back and forth and smaller notes, I have learned from experience, tend to get lost or forgotten if you can’t immediately see them.
+But it’s hard to miss a tall note like this one.)

-I’m happy to share these notes with my readers this year.
-I like to keep a small stack printed, cut, and easily accessible.
+I’m happy to continue to share these notes with my readers as a freebie.
+I like to keep a small stack printed, cut, and easily accessible — your planner or home management binder are great spots!
 They are not terribly fancy, but they are functional, and I think you will agree — they are a real time-saver!

 I know for most of you, the first day of school is a memory already.
 But unlike a lot of other areas, we don’t go back in August… it’s always the Wednesday after Labor Day.
 In other words… today!
 And for us, it was an important day because our littlest started Kindergarten!